-The State of Michigan Investment Board (Board) was created by Executive Order 2018-10 (Order) and serves as the investment fiduciary over the assets of the State sponsored defined benefit retirement systems (Systems).
-The Board is responsible for investing the Systems' assets in accordance with the duties and powers enumerated in the Order and State law.
-Pursuant to powers provided in the Order, the Board duly authorized and delegated duties to the Department of Treasury's Bureau of Investments (BOI) to invest, prudently manage, and oversee the assets of the Systems and to take certain other actions that support the BOI's mandate in this regard.
-In furtherance of these duties, the BOI delivers quarterly investment activity reports to the Board that detail the investments, goals, and objectives of the Systems.
+The State of Michigan Investment Board (Board) was created by Executive Order 2018-10 (Order) and serves as the investment fiduciary over the assets of the State sponsored defined benefit retirement system (System).
+The Board is responsible for investing the System's assets in accordance with the duties and powers enumerated in the Order and State law.
+Pursuant to powers provided in the Order, the Board duly authorized and delegated duties to the Department of Treasury's Bureau of Investments (BOI) to invest, prudently manage, and oversee the assets of the System and to take certain other actions that support the BOI's mandate in this regard.
+In furtherance of these duties, the BOI delivers quarterly investment activity reports to the Board that detail the investments, goals, and objectives of the System.

-The Board is comprised of five members: three (3) public members appointed by the Governor with the advice and consent of the Senate and two (2) ex-officio members.
+The Board is comprised of five members: three (3) public members appointed by the Governor and two (2) exofficio members.
 The public members serve four (4) year terms and are limited to two (2) such terms.
-The State Treasurer, as the chair of the Board, and the State Budget Director are the exofficio members.
-As of September 30, 2019, members of the Board were as follows: Rachael Eubanks (chair, exofficio member), Chris Kolb (ex-officio member), James B. Nicholson (public member), Reginald G. Sanders, CFA, CAIA (public member), and Dina L. Richard, CPA (public member).
+The State Treasurer, as the chair of the Board, and the State Budget Director are the ex-officio members.
+As of September 30, 2020, members of the Board were as follows: Rachael Eubanks (chair, ex-officio member), Chris Kolb (ex-officio member), James B. Nicholson (public member), Reginald G. Sanders, CFA, CAIA (public member), and Dina L. Richard, CPA (public member).
 The public members serve without pay but may receive reasonable reimbursement for actual and necessary travel and other expenses to attend official Board meetings.